 My favorite all around crockpot is the Hamilton Beach Set ‘n’ forget Slow Cooker (6 quart).

-I also have favorites of every size and even a Wifi model.
+I also have favorites of every size and there’s even a Wifi model.

 Lately, I have been using One tool to replace 5 different appliances in my house.
 Click here to see it.